 - If the pain persists for more than a few hours after steps 1-5, seek medical attention.

 WARNING: If the victim shows signs of dizziness, a rash, trouble breathing or other severe symptoms, seek immediate medical care.

 Other curious home remedies include toothpaste, a mix of meat tenderizer, vinegar & baking soda, calamine lotion and even honey!

 We hope this information is useful, should you or a loved one experience a bee sting.
 Remember, it’s always a good idea to visit an immediate care facility if you’re not sure how to treat a bee sting.
-Luckily for people in Arizona and Nevada, Urgent Care Extra is ready to help in a moment’s notice.
+Luckily for people in Arizona and Nevada, Banner Urgent Care is ready to help in a moment’s notice.
 If you’ve been stung by a bee or require other urgent medical attention, stop in to one of our 40+ facilities across the Southwest U.S.